evantao96/evantao96/README.md

 ## Hi, I am Evan Tao ##

-I have expertise building data pipelines and applications in Python, SQL, Javascript and Ruby on Rails.
-I graduated with a BS in computer science from UPenn.
+I have expertise in machine learning and computer science education.

 ## Get In Touch ##